NumPy: NumPy

 In early 2005, NumPy developer Travis Oliphant wanted to unify the community around a single array package and ported Numarray's features to Numeric, releasing the result as NumPy 1.0 in 2006.
 This new project was part of SciPy.
 To avoid installing the large SciPy package just to get an array object, this new package was separated and called NumPy.
 Support for Python 3 was added in 2011 with NumPy version 1.5.0.

 In 2011, PyPy started development on an implementation of the NumPy API for PyPy.
-It is not yet fully compatible with NumPy.
+As of 2023, it is not yet fully compatible with NumPy.

 Features

 NumPy targets the CPython reference implementation of Python, which is a non-optimizing bytecode interpreter.
 Mathematical algorithms written for this version of Python often run much slower than compiled equivalents due to the absence of compiler optimization.
 NumPy addresses the slowness problem partly by providing multidimensional arrays and functions and operators that operate efficiently on arrays; using these requires rewriting some code, mostly inner loops, using NumPy.

 Using NumPy in Python gives functionality comparable to MATLAB since they are both interpreted, and they both allow the user to write fast programs as long as most operations work on arrays or matrices instead of scalars.
 In comparison, MATLAB boasts a large number of additional toolboxes, notably Simulink, whereas NumPy is intrinsically integrated with Python, a more modern and complete programming language.
 Moreover, complementary Python packages are available; SciPy is a library that adds more MATLAB-like functionality and Matplotlib is a plotting package that provides MATLAB-like plotting functionality.
+Although MATLAB can perform sparse matrix operations, NumPy alone cannot perform such operations and requires the use of the scipy.sparse library.
 Internally, both MATLAB and NumPy rely on BLAS and LAPACK for efficient linear algebra computations.

 Python bindings of the widely used computer vision library OpenCV utilize NumPy arrays to store and operate on data.

 Since images with multiple channels are simply represented as three-dimensional arrays, indexing, slicing or masking with other arrays are very efficient ways to access specific pixels of an image.

 The NumPy array as universal data structure in OpenCV for images, extracted feature points, filter kernels and many more vastly simplifies the programming workflow and debugging.

+Importantly, many NumPy operations release the global interpreter lock, which allows for multithreaded processing.

+NumPy also provides a C API, which allows Python code to interoperate with external libraries written in low-level languages.